 Important Things to Remember About PRM Exam 1

-- It may be helpful to keep in mind that PRM exams would need to be completed within a two-year period and any exams taken more than two years ago might need to be retaken for certification to be held valid.
+- It may be helpful to keep in mind that PRM exams would need to be completed within two years, and any exam taken more than two years ago might need to be retaken for certification to be held valid.

-- The guidelines also lay down a 60-day rule which suggests that no exam be retaken within 60 days of sitting for an exam prior to that.
-Any students attempting to do so can be penalized including forfeiture of PRM certifications.
+- The guidelines also lay down a 60-day rule, which suggests that no exam be retaken within 60 days of sitting for an exam.
+Any student attempting to do so can be penalized, including forfeiture of PRM certifications.

 - Students with certain cross-over qualifications receive partial credit towards completion of PRM designation.
-CFA Charterholders are required to sit for Exam III and IV only whereas PRMIA Associate PRM candidates are required to appear for Exam I, II & III of PRM Designation.
+CFA charter holders can sit for Exam III and IV only, whereas PRMIA associate candidates must appear for Exam I, II & III of PRM designation.

 PRM Exam 1 Subjects

-This section offers a detailed introduction to the structure and operations of various financial markets including money, forex, bond and stocks, futures, commodities, and others.
-An overview of all these markets and their operations help students acquire an in-depth understanding of risk in its various forms in these specialized markets.
+This section offers a detailed introduction to the structure and operations of various financial markets, including money, forex, bond and stocks, futures, commodities, and others.
+An overview of these markets and their operations help students understand risk in various forms in these specialized markets.

 PRM 1 Exam Details

-- PRM 1 Exam is of 2-hour duration with a total of 36 questions from all three knowledge modules in multiple-choice questions (MCQ) format.
+- PRM 1 Exam is two hours with 36 questions from all three knowledge modules in multiple-choice questions (MCQ) format.

-- Participants must score at least 60% to clear the exam but there is no negative marking which makes it easier to attempt questions one is not completely sure about without risking a deficit in the score.
+- Participants must score at least 60% to clear the exam, but there is no negative marking, making it easier to attempt questions.

-- It is a computer-based exam which means that neither any copies of the question papers are distributed nor is it required to bring any kind of paper to the testing center.
+- It is a computer-based exam, which means that neither any copies of the question papers are distributed nor is it required to bring any paper to the testing center.
 There is also a specially prepared tutorial just before the exam to help participants understand exam functionality better.

-- There is just enough time to mark questions and review them quickly so it is best to utilize it judiciously.
+- There is just enough time to mark questions and review them quickly, so it is best to utilize your time judiciously.

-- It is an online exam available in English language only which can be taken at any of the 5500 Pearson VUE facilities spread across 165 countries in the world.
+- It is an online exam available in the English language only, which can be taken at any of the 5500 Pearson VUE facilities spread across 165 countries worldwide.

 PRM 1 Exam Results & Pass Rates

-- There are specific scheduling and testing windows for the exams in which exams can be scheduled and taken respectively.
-These scheduling and testing windows are spread across the calendar year, making it easier for students to register and sit for exams as per their convenience.
+- There are specific scheduling and testing windows for the exams.
+These scheduling and testing windows are spread across the calendar year, making it easier for students to register and sit for exams at their convenience.

-- Only 65% of students who have pursued PRM designation have been successful and pass rates for Exam I and III stands at 59% and for Exam II at 54% whereas for Exam IV it stands at 78%.
+- Only 65% of students who have pursued PRM designation have been successful.
+The pass rates for Exam I and III stand at 59% and for Exam II at 54%, whereas for Exam IV, it stands at 78%.
 Passing grades are 60% for all four levels of PRM.

 Preparing for PRM 1 Exam

-- I suggest that you should spend nearly 70% of your time on reading the material provided and the rest (30%) for solving the study questions provided.
-However, it would be much better to take this recommended duration of the study as the minimum amount of time one would devote to preparation apart from time spent on improving on one’s areas of weakness.
+- I suggest you spend nearly 70% of your time reading the material provided and the rest (30%) solving the study questions.
+However, it would be much better to take this recommended duration of the study as the minimum amount of time one would devote to preparation apart from time spent on improving one’s areas of weakness.

 Reading and Preparatory Material

-- The official reading material consists of PRM Handbook published by PRMIA, which also happens to be the most recommended reference material for the certification exam.
-There are a number of competent online training providers for PRM as well who offer complete learning support including study resources, tests and expert guidance for the purpose.
+- The official reading material consists of the PRM handbook published by PRMIA, the most recommended reference material for the certification exam.
+There are several competent online training providers for PRM who offer complete learning support, including study resources, tests, and expert guidance for the purpose.

-- There are a number of competent online training providers for PRM as well who offer complete learning support including study resources, tests and expert guidance for the purpose.
+- There are several competent online training providers for PRM who offer complete learning support, including study resources, tests, and expert guidance for the purpose.

-- It would be much better to utilize one set of material, preferably PRM Handbook as the primary preparatory material.
-Students need to ensure that they have attempted all of the study questions and sample exam questions during preparation which would help tackle the actual exam with the greater amount of confidence in their abilities.
+- It would be much better to utilize one set of materials, preferably the PRM Handbook, as the primary preparatory material.
+Students need to ensure that they have attempted all of the study questions and sample exam questions during preparation, which would help tackle the actual exam with greater confidence in their abilities.

-- It goes without saying that the nature of preparation strategy would largely depend on individual approach and level of knowledge of a student but there are some things worth keeping in mind while deciding on the most effective approach to preparation.
+- The nature of the preparation strategy would largely depend on an individual’s approach and level of knowledge.
+Still, there are some things worth keeping in mind while deciding on the most effective approach to preparation.

-- It would not be wise to go through Learning Outcome Statements (LOS) for each chapter and focus on acquiring knowledge of these key concepts only since the questions in the exam would test students for their fundamental level of understanding instead of only certain aspects of the subject matter, irrespective of their level of significance.
+- It would not be wise to go through Learning Outcome Statements (LOS) for each chapter and focus on acquiring these key concepts.
+This is because the questions in the exam would test students for their fundamental level of understanding instead of only certain aspects of the subject matter, irrespective of their level of significance.

-- The ideal way, which would sound more or less obvious, would be to go through each chapter before covering LOS for the same and then reviewing LOS material a few times again to gain a proper understanding of the subject matter.
+- The ideal way, which would sound more or less obvious, would be to go through each chapter before covering LOS for the same and then review the LOS material a few times again for better understanding.

-- Next logical step would be to practice as many study questions as possible and take a few mock tests as well which would help enhance your confidence and give a practical idea of your level of preparation.
+- The next logical step would be to practice as many study questions as possible and take a few mock tests, which would help enhance your confidence and give a practical idea of your level of preparation.

 The significance of Mathematical Skills:

-- One of the key aspects of PRM is its focus on quantitative risk which requires quite a bit of mathematical proficiency on part of the students.
-With the right kind of mathematical capabilities, clearing PRM exam 1 of this certification program would become that much easier.
+- One of the key aspects of PRM is its focus on quantitative risk, which requires quite a bit of mathematical proficiency.
+Clearing PRM exam 1 of this certification program would become much easier with mathematical capabilities.

-- It would be useful for students to focus on improving their mathematical skills and application of primary methodologies to be able to see through the part 1 exam with relative ease.
+- It would be useful for students to improve their mathematical skills and apply primary methodologies to see through the part 1 exam with relative ease.

 PRM 1 Exam Tips

 - PRM Level I Exam is designed to prepare you for more advanced risk-related concepts in higher levels of this professional certification program.
-You are tested in the exam for their knowledge and understanding of the fundamentals of finance theory, financial instruments, and financial markets.
-The questions are almost evenly distributed between Finance Theory and Financial Instruments due to their equal amount of weightage but Financial Markets receive a lower weightage resulting in fewer questions in the exam.
-However, students need to consider it an almost even distribution of questions between the three knowledge modules which would help them focus better on attempting the entire range of questions and be able to squeeze the right responses within the required amount of time.
+You are tested in the exam for your knowledge and understanding of the fundamentals of finance theory, financial instruments, and financial markets.
+The questions are almost evenly distributed between Finance Theory and Financial Instruments due to their equal weightage.
+Still, financial markets receive a lower weightage resulting in fewer questions in the exam.
+However, students need to consider an almost even distribution of questions between the three knowledge modules, which would help them focus better on attempting the entire range of questions within the required amount of time.

-- Exam 1 consists of 36 questions to be attempted in 90 minutes, which leaves around 2.5 minutes per question and ideally a candidate should be able to complete the questions in less than the prescribed amount of time which would make it possible to review all of the questions before submitting the test.
+- Exam 1 consists of 36 questions to be attempted in 90 minutes, which leaves around 2.5 minutes per question.
+Ideally, a candidate should be able to complete the questions in less than the prescribed amount of time, which would make it possible to review all of the questions before submitting the test.

 - It would be vital to manage your time efficiently during the exam.
-No negative marking means that one needs not worry much about attempting questions they are less prepared for.
+No negative marking means that one needn’t worry much about attempting questions they are less prepared for.